If you are having issues with enPowerManager not booting up your machines, you will need to configure the computers to enable Wake-On-LAN.

 - Enter the BIOS Settings page.

-- Select power settings and search for settings related to Wake on LAN or Power up on PCI card, LAN or network.
-(This will be different in various motherboards.).
+- Select power settings and search for settings related to Wake on LAN or Power up on PCI card, LAN or network. (varies based on manufacturers).

 - Enable these settings and save the BIOS.